rockcrafters/chiselled-jre/README.md

  - Amazon: `amazoncorretto:8u352-alpine3.14-jre`

 Azul Zulu does not provide a JRE image: https://hub.docker.com/r/azul/zulu-openjdk and it was not evaluated.
-Oracle does not provide official image of the Java Runtime Environment 8 and it was not evaluated.
+Oracle does not provide an official image of the Java Runtime Environment 8 and it was not evaluated.

 ### Image size